Nonbinary Computing Make Us More Human

 How comprehensive is an X and Y graph in explaining anything today?
 The days of solving complex situations by assigning simply cause and effect reasons are over.
 Daniel Kahneman in his international bestseller, “Thinking Fast and Slow” refers to this as an availability heuristic.
 “I didn’t get the job because of my age.”
-But the complexity of such questions goes beyond a simple binary answer.
+But the complexity of even answering a standard question like, “Why didn’t I get the job?” goes beyond a simple binary answer.
 Nevertheless, you repeatedly tell your story of age discrimination as if it were fact.
 Fundamental uncertainty exists when explaining outcomes based upon simplistic measurements.
 Yet we do it often, pitting one simple heuristic against another.

 Conclusion: Probability Is All We Know

 We make decisions based on knowledge never knowing its certainty.
 We misconstrue simple assertions as fact.
 I will wake up tomorrow morning is based on probability.
 It is not a fact.
 Probability is also a major tenet of quantum physics.
 It is known as the uncertainty principle.
 Life is one of probability.
 To best navigate it we need to infer more like a quantum computer.
 How?
 Embrace an open nonbinary mindset in the face of uncertainty.
 See all reasons as plausible.
 Include as many perspectives as possible.
 Tap into the collective wisdom of those around you and watch the possibilities unfold.